Generation of structure-guided pMHC-I libraries using Diffusion Models: Discussion and limitations

 \section{Discussion and limitations}

 Our study addresses critical limitations in pMHC-I binding prediction by leveraging diffusion models conditioned on atomic-level interactions, effectively avoiding biases inherent in mass-spectrometry and binding assay data.
 The structure-aware generative method introduced here challenges current models, highlighting their inability to recognize structurally valid, novel peptides that are out-of-distribution for their experimental training datasets.
+In particular, our approach recapitulates canonical anchoring preferences observed in unbiased datasets such as EpiScan (for example, recovery of tryptophan, valine, and leucine anchors) and shows that these residues systematically align with higher predicted structural confidence (iPTM and pLDDT).
+This anchor recovery provides confidence that our approach captures allele-specific motifs despite not being trained directly on binding data.
+At the same time, our methodology expands the explored sequence space, generating diverse peptides that probe regions of the epitope landscape underrepresented in current datasets.